scottbw/analytics-udd/udd/student_on_a_module_instance.md

 Decimal

 ### Notes
 Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
-ASSESS_AGREED_MARK contains a representation of RAW_AGREED_MARK explicitly as a percentage.
+MOD_AGREED_MARK contains a representation of MOD_RAW_AGREED_MARK explicitly as a percentage.

 ## MOD_FIRST_GRADE